 Materials that provide evidence of your successful presentation of the types of projects described in your proposal are an integral part of the evaluation process.
 Support materials for your organization or projected artists should be no more than two/three years old or you should explain what has happened in the interim.
 Reference your support material in your narrative.

 Required support material:

-- Complete resumes of artists, consultants, staff, key volunteers - ADA Self-Evaluation Site and Program Accessibility Questionnaire - Samples of programs, brochures, press clippings - Current media list - Audio or video cassette; DVD; CD (music applications only)
+- · Complete resumes of artists, consultants, staff, key volunteers - ADA Self-Evaluation Site and Program Accessibility Questionnaire - Samples of programs, brochures, press coverage - Current media list - CD or DVD (for music applications)

 Optional support material: